For those of you wondering where in the world Jay-Z was during the Kanyegate furor, the answer is England.

 No one but a blindsided 19-year-old, that is.
 (Clearly, he hasn't been keeping up on his View watching.)

 "I think it's a bit blown out.
-It was pretty rude," he said, adding, "At the end of the day, we're gonna celebrate him for his passion more than vilify him.
+It was pretty rude," he said, adding that, "at the end of the day, we're gonna celebrate him for his passion more than vilify him.
 As he grows and matures, he has to balance that.

 "It just wasn't appropriate.
 It wasn't fair to Taylor.
 It wasn't fair to her at all."